rhiatinabil/aui/index.md

 title: Home
 ---

-# Welcome to My GitHub Page
+# School of Science and Engineering

 **I am an Applied Math faculty member at a liberal arts college** specializing in Calculus, Differential Equations, and more.
 My research is in Mathematical Ecology, focusing on Population Dynamics and Prey-Predator Models.